Run1e/AHK-Object-Oriented-GUIs/docs/documentation.rst

   .. function:: Destroy(Options := "")

      Destroys the GUI, and all ``GuiBase.ControlType`` instances related to it.
 All references should be cleared after running this method.
      It's a good idea to clear all references you have lying around so it can be freed properly.

+  .. function:: Options(Options)

+     Change the options of the GUI.

+     :param Options: Options string.

+  .. function:: SetDefault()

+     Sets this GUI as the default GUI.

+  .. function:: SetDefaultListView(ListView)

+     Sets the default ListView control.

+     :param ListView: :class:`GuiBase.ListViewControl` instance.

+  .. function:: Control(Command := "", Control := "", ControlParams := "")

+     Calls GuiControl.

+     :param Command: The GuiControl command to perform.
+	:param Control: The control instance to apply the command on.
+	:param ControlParams: The parameters for the command.

+  .. function:: Margins(x := "", y := "")

+     Sets the control spacing margins for newly created controls.

+     :param x: Horizontal spacing.
+	:param y: Vertical spacing.

+  .. function:: Font(Options := "", Font := "")

+     Changes the font for newly created controls.

+     :param Options: Options string.
+	:param Font: Font name.

+  .. function:: Focus()

+     Focuses the GUI window.

+  .. function:: Enable()

+     Enables the GUI window if previously disabled.

+  .. function:: Disable()

+     Disables the GUI window if previously enabled.

+  .. function:: SetIcon(Icon)

+     Changes the GUI window icon.

+	:param Icon: Path to an icon file.

+  .. function:: AddText(Options := "", Text := "")

+     Adds a text control.

+	:param Options: Options string.
+	:param Text: Text contents of the control.
+	:return: :class:`GuiBase.TextControl` instance.

+  .. function:: AddButton(Options := "", Text := "")

+     Adds a text control.

+	:param Options: Options string.
+	:param Text: Text contents of the control.
+	:return: :class:`GuiBase.ButtonControl` instance.

+  .. function:: AddEdit(Options := "", Text := "")

+     Adds an edit control.

+	:param Options: Options string.
+	:param Text: Text contents of the control.
+	:return: :class:`GuiBase.EditControl` instance.

+  .. function:: AddListView(Options := "", Headers := "")

+     Adds a ListView control.

+	:param Options: Options string.
+	:param Headers: Either an array of header names, or a string of header names separated by ``|`` (pipe).
+	:return: :class:`GuiBase.ListViewControl` instance.

+  .. function:: AddStatusBar(Options := "", Text := "")

+     Adds a statusbar.

+	:param Options: Options string.
+	:param Text: Text contents of the control.
+	:return: :class:`GuiBase.StatusBarControl` instance.

 .. currentmodule:: GuiBase

 ControlType
 --------